Can we estimate the distance to a vehicle with cameras only?

 But what is the disparity?

-Depth and Disparity Estimation
+Disparity Vs Depth Estimation

 Once the disparity has been estimated, it is possible to estimate the depth.
 Once we have the depth, it becomes straightforward to calculate the distance.
 With an object detector, such as YOLO, we can detect the objects of interest and estimate their distance.
 But how does it work?
 Below is the diagram of the stereo camera model.